bateman/dblp-search-ext/README.md

 * **Edge**: `make run/edge`
 * **Firefox**: `make run/firefox`

-Note:
+> [!NOTE]
-* Unlike Chrome, Edge does not run in development mode
+> * Unlike Chrome, Edge does not run in development mode
-* For Firefox, the script assumes you have "Firefox Developer Edition" installed.
-You can easily change the name to "Firefox" in the `make` script; it also requires `web-ext` to be installed.
+> * For Firefox, the script assumes you have [Firefox Developer Edition](https://www.mozilla.org/it/firefox/developer) installed.
+You can easily change the name to `Firefox` in the `make` script; it also requires `web-ext` to be installed.

 ## Donations